Installing and updating software in VMs

 sudo dnf upgrade --enablerepo=qubes-vm-*-current-testing sudo dnf upgrade --enablerepo=qubes-vm-*-security-testing sudo dnf upgrade --enablerepo=qubes-vm-*-unstable

-To enable or disable any of these repos permanently, change the corresponding boolean in
+To enable or disable any of these repos permanently, change the corresponding

 Debian also has three Qubes VM testing repositories (where

 *-testing– testing packages that will eventually land in the stable (